 In practice, MT799 is used to:

-Confirm that a facility or availability exists for a named client and purpose.
+Confirm that a facility or credit line exists for a named client and defined purpose.

-Record intent to issue an SBLC, bank guarantee, or documentary credit once conditions are met.
+Record intent to issue an SBLC, bank guarantee, or documentary credit once conditions are satisfied.

 Align references, expiry mechanics, and conditions before the final SWIFT instrument message is sent.

-Coordinate operational closing steps in a controlled sequence.
+Coordinate operational closing steps in a controlled sequence between correspondent banks.

 What MT799 is not: